junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Amy does as she's told.
 The cotton tie burns from the end, the flame is more steady than the one from the matches, but it still burns too quickly.

 "I liked that tie," Dean tells the cherubs in grudge, "and this suit.
-Now I need to get a new one, it's your fault."
+Now I need to get a new one, and it's your fault."

 He covers the baby angel statues with his suit, kneeling down to turn over the bundle, tying the sleeves and the lower hem together in a dead knot.
 And then leaves the bundle in the middle of the shattered chandelier's glass shards on the floor.